Stainless steel is a popular material used in various industries due to its durability, resistance to corrosion, and sleek appearance.

-Stainless steel is a type of steel, which refers to steel containing carbon (C) under 2% and iron more than 2%.
+Stainless steel is a type of steel that contains less than 2% carbon (C) and more than 2% iron.

-In the process of stainless steel smelting, alloying elements such as chromium (Cr), nickel (Ni), manganese (Mn), silicon (Si), titanium (Ti), molybdenum (Mo) etc are added in order to improve the performance of steel which made it corrosion resistance (i.e., not rust), which is what we call the stainless steel.
+In the process of making stainless steel, alloying elements such as chromium (Cr), nickel (Ni), manganese (Mn), silicon (Si), titanium (Ti), and molybdenum (Mo) are added to improve its performance and make it resistant to corrosion, or rust-free.
+This is what gives the steel its name: “stainless.”

 Why Stainless Steel Has Different Grades?

-The following “alloy elements” content table of the common decorative stainless steel is for reference only:
+The table below lists the common alloy elements used in decorative stainless steel and is provided for reference purposes only.